Associate Professor of

 subjects as well as

-specialized topics, ensuring a
+specialized topics, ensuring

-comprehensive understanding of
+understanding of fundamental

-fundamental principles and
+principles and advanced

-advanced concepts.
-My
+concepts.
+My instructional

-instructional efforts extended
+efforts extended to

-to computational physics,
+computational physics, where

-where I led courses focusing
+I led courses focusing on

-on numerical techniques.
+numerical techniques.

 Leveraging my expertise in C